In Home Observations

 Child in Bloom has taught me that there are numerous ways to approach the difficulties that parents face while raising children, whatever they may be: sleep, behavior, eating, etc. Every relationship between a child and a parent is different and every child has his or her unique challenges.
 Our Child in Bloom coach is excellent at providing the tools to help you determine and apply the methods that will work best for you and your family.
 It is not a one size fits all approach.
 Instead, Child in Bloom coaches tailor their guidance to meet your family’s needs and they set you up for success.
 Of course there will always be bumps along the way as children age and move through different developmental stages but, they give you concrete tools to help manage the challenging times.
 Our coach also helped put me at ease with trying not to be the perfect parent and, once that pressure was off, it became more about enjoying my family, even during the more difficult moments.
 They have been instrumental in my growth and ability as a parent and I highly recommend Child in Bloom for your family.
 Jenny Mother of Preschooler and new baby boy

 This presentation really was fabulous!!
 The content was thorough and to the point.
 You gave us so many practical tools and the theories behind them.
 Thank you so much for sharing your time, passion, experiences and expertise.
+Thank you so much for sharing your time-tested wisdom with our group!
 I hope we can work together again!
 Greta Schraer of Cincy Nanny